Meeshkan/github-tutorial-stack/README.md

 ### 2.

 You'll be presented with a few parameters you can tweak.
 None of them are required, but I would recommend always filling in the KeyName with a key so that you can SSH into your EC2 instance.
-If you do not know what SSH is or what a key is, check out [this link](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) to see how to make one for your github account.
+If you do not know what SSH is or what a key is, check out [this link](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) to see how to make one.

+The entire tutorial operates within the AWS ecosystem except for an optional [sentry.io](https://sentry.io) integration that will help you follow errors in realtime.

 ![Second Screen](https://s3.amazonaws.com/meeshkan-github-tutorial/Screen+Shot+2017-12-23+at+8.06.46.png)

+### 3.